 There’s plenty to do in Orlando in November, with something for everyone.
 Foodies shouldn’t miss the Epcot International Food & Wine Festival at Disney World.
-Running from September through mid-November, you can taste you way around more than 30 international food booths, watch celebrity chef demonstrations, attend wine seminars, and enjoy nightly music performances.
+Running from September through mid-November, you can taste your way around more than 30 international food booths, watch celebrity chef demonstrations, attend wine seminars, and enjoy nightly music performances.

-Also look out for the incredible Christmas decorations at the theme parks – some are fully decorated by mid-November.
+Also, look out for the incredible Christmas decorations at the theme parks – some are fully decorated by mid-November.

 Weather in December Orlando

 Orlando weather in December cannot be considered cold by a long shot.
 The temperatures are comfortable, and whilst there is a risk of rainfall this month, typically, the weather at this time of year is perfect for exploring all the delights the city has to offer.
-The average temperature in Orlando in December is around the mid 50s.
+The average temperature in Orlando in December is around the mid-50s.

 By December it’s peak season for tourism in Orlando, with families flocking in for the Christmas holidays.
 The whole city gets decked out with elaborate decorations – it’s like a winter wonderland wherever you go, except with the warm weather in Orlando, Florida, in December rather than cold weather.
-Unsurprisingly, there are heavy crowds at the theme parks and attractions, so you’ll want to make the most of the queue-jump and ride-reservation services.
+Unsurprisingly, there are heavy crowds at the theme parks and attractions, so you’ll want to make the most of the queue jump and ride-reservation services.

 In December there are a range of Christmas and New Year’s celebrations to get involved with.
-At Disney, there’s the fun-filled Mickey’s Very Merry Christmas Party with its festive parades, faux snowfalls and one of the best fireworks shows of the year, Holiday Wishes.
+At Disney, there’s the fun-filled Mickey’s Very Merry Christmas Party with its festive parades, faux snowfalls, and one of the best fireworks shows of the year, Holiday Wishes.
 Also check out Christmas at Universal Studios, with Macy’s Holiday Parade, Grinchmas, and Christmas at the Wizarding World of Harry Potter.
-December also marks the beginning of the Asian Lantern Festival in Orlando at Central Florida Zoo, and of which runs through to mid-January.
+December also marks the beginning of the Asian Lantern Festival in Orlando at Central Florida Zoo, and which runs through to mid-January.

 In Orlando for New Year?
-You can visit all of the main theme parks for parties and fireworks, or head to one the city’s myriad restaurants, bars, clubs or entertainment venues.
+You can visit all of the main theme parks for parties and fireworks, or head to one the city’s myriad restaurants, bars, clubs, or entertainment venues.